Sebastian (1995 film): Reactions

 In critical reviews, Sebastian is frequently dismissed as escapist gay youth fare that does not address any deeper issues.
-However, as the movie points out correctly, the most difficult part of the coming out process is fighting one's inner uncertainty and self-doubt.
+However, as the movie correctly points out, the hardest part of the coming out process is fighting inner uncertainty and self-doubt.
 And even if (as in the case of Sebastian) a coming out is comparatively eventless, the inner resolve required to take that step stays the same.